hamishgibbs/mkgen/README.md

 This will parse the files in your project and generate makefile targets for each file.

+`mkgen` creates a default target for each file, allowing you to make targets by their file names.

 ## mkgen.json

 The `mkgen.json` file allows you to specify configurations for the programming languages and project structure that you would like to parse.